cnrosu/AutoHelpDesk/docs/defender-real-time-protection.md

 ## Why good cards can appear next to a critical issue
 The collector snapshots multiple Defender subsystems at once.
 Real-time monitoring is controlled by the `RealTimeProtectionEnabled` flag, while signature currency, tamper protection, exclusion hygiene, and cloud-delivered protection each have independent controls and thresholds.
 It is therefore common to see:
-- **Critical**: Real-time protection disabled.
+- **High**: Real-time protection disabled with no alternate antivirus or tamper protection disabled.
 - **High**: Tamper protection disabled or overbroad exclusions detected.
 - **Medium**: Cloud-delivered protection disabled or signatures older than the 72-hour threshold.
+- **Medium**: Real-time protection disabled by policy or when third-party coverage cannot be confirmed.
+- **Info**: Defender passive because another antivirus is active.
 - **Good**: Remaining safeguards showing compliant states because updates are still installing successfully and policy is intact.
-These cards describe different aspects of Defender’s configuration, so technicians should treat the critical real-time protection finding—and any accompanying tamper, cloud, signature, or exclusion findings—as actionable even when other safeguards remain in place.
+These cards describe different aspects of Defender’s configuration, so technicians should treat the real-time protection finding—and any accompanying tamper, cloud, signature, or exclusion findings—as actionable whenever it indicates a coverage gap, even when other safeguards remain in place.

 ## Typical causes of the critical card
 - A user or script ran `Set-MpPreference -DisableRealtimeMonitoring $true` (often to install unsigned software) and never re-enabled it.
-- Third-party security products turned Defender’s real-time engine off to avoid conflicts, leaving Defender dormant without another AV registered.
+- Third-party security products turned Defender’s real-time engine off to avoid conflicts while remaining the primary AV, so Defender reports Passive Mode with an informational card.
 - Tamper protection was temporarily relaxed by an administrator or Intune security task, allowing the setting to be toggled off.
 - Malware disabled Defender protections before being remediated.